 The Agricultural Law Association is a revived student organization dedicated to promoting an area of law that surrounds the Ohio Northern community.
 We are focused on legal issues that are both current and relevant to our region as well as interesting agricultural matters that occur throughout country.
-While agricultural law seems like a narrow, specialized field, it incorporates an extensive portion of the law, including: estate planning, succession planning, business law, intellectual property, property and land use, insurance law, etc. Organization members will have the opportunity to learn from experienced individuals in the agricultural field.
+While agricultural law seems like a narrow, specialized field, it incorporates an extensive portion of the law, including estate planning, succession planning, business law, intellectual property, property and land use, and insurance law.
+Organization members have opportunities to learn from experienced individuals in the agricultural field.

 Black Law Students Association (BLSA)

 BLSA seeks to enhance the welfare and interest of minority groups by assisting with information pertaining to the law school, the securing of financial assistance, seeing that the curriculum is attentive and relevant to the needs of minority students, and assisting in the preparation of an adequate orientation program for new minority students.
 BLSA promotes the social, intellectual, cultural and professional development of minority students.
 The organization also serves as a vehicle to encourage its members and all law students to give back to the community.